tweedegolf/henk/README.md

-Henk is a very simple reverse HTTP proxy leveraging openSSH's built-in reverse proxy features for authentication and secure tunneling and Let's Encrypt for adding HTTPS.
+Henk is a very simple reverse HTTP proxy leveraging OpenSSH's built-in reverse proxy features for authentication and secure tunneling and Let's Encrypt for adding HTTPS.